OWASP/owasp-summit-2017/Working-Sessions/Education/AppSec-BSc-Masters-Curriculum-Design.md

 ### Synopsis/Takeaways

-This session supported the need for a generic curriculum for Application security in university BSC/MSC programs.
+This session supported the need for a generic curriculum for application security in university BSC/MSC programs.
 This involved particular patterns of delivery and how deep/complex the curriculum needed to be.
 The session looked for a first step strategy, for further discussion at subsequent meetings.
 The major takeaway was an agreement that there is not enough APPSEC in educational curriculums.
-The solution is to have a low-level set of core learning objectives, that are can be incorporated by secondary educational institutions.
+The solution is to have a low-level set of core learning objectives, that can be incorporated by secondary educational institutions.
 A modular set of advanced learning objectives to be built for higher educational settings, based around Builder, Breaker, and Defender frameworks.

 -------------------------------------------------------------------------------------------
 Summit Exit Survey